Aims of the Department

 KS4 Citizenship Curriculum

 Across Key Stage 4 we highlight a few topics that are looked at in more depth, building on the work completed in Key Stage 3.
-Topics that we study include mental wellbeing awareness, binge drinking, relationship abuse and sexual consent and the law.
+Topics that we study include democracy and voting where students are given the opportunity to discover and debate the importance of having the right to vote in the UK.